-The airport is to being completed in phases, and the first runway of six was completed in November 2007 at a cost of US$1 billion.
-The airport was opened on 27 June, 2010 with one operating runway and only handling cargo.
+The airport is to being completed in phases, and the first runway was completed in November 2007 at a cost of US$1 billion.
+The airport was opened on 27 June 2010 with one operating runway and only handling cargo.
 The airport was opened to limited passenger flights in early 2011.
-Passenger operations are expected to begin in the final quarter of 2013, but the original 2017 completion date for the airport has been postponed by 10 years due to the financial crisis.
+Passenger operations began in 2011, though the original 2017 completion date for the airport has been postponed by 10 years due to the financial crisis.

 . . .
 And Is Successfully Diversifying Away From Oil

-Petroleum has traditionally dominated the economy of the UAE.
-At one time an underdeveloped area, by 1985 the region had the highest per capita income in the world.
+For decades, petroleum has dominated the economy of the UAE.
+Not long before an underdeveloped area, by 1985 the region had the highest per capita income in the world.
 This immense wealth has been invested in capital improvements and social services in all seven of the emirates.
 Petroleum production is centred in Abu Dhabi and Dubai.
-Industrial development is essentially petroleum related but is limited by a lack of trained personnel and raw materials.
+Industrial development is essentially petroleum-related but is limited by a lack of trained personnel and raw materials.

-Helped along by the Jebel Ali Free Trade Zone, which is home to 5,500 companies from over 120 countries, the emirate's non-oil imports expanded by 200% between 1986 and 1994.
-Total non-oil trade reached a record US$297bn in 2012.
+Helped along by the Jebel Ali Free Trade Zone, which is home to 5,500 companies from over 120 countries, Dubai emirate's non-oil imports expanded by 200% between 1986 and 1994.
+Total non-oil trade reached a record US$297 billion in 2012.
 There are no foreign exchange controls, quotas or trade barriers.
 Import duties are extremely low, and many products are exempt.
 The UAE dirham is freely convertible and is linked to the US dollar.

-Apart from the oil industry and domestic banking, there are no income or capital taxes in Dubai, and no withholding tax.
-Dubai has a number of double tax treaties with high-tax countries and is often used in international tax planning by major corporations.
-Dubai belongs to the unified customs area of the Gulf Co-operation Council which came into effect on January 1, 2003 and covers Kuwait, Qatar, Oman, Saudi Arabia, Bahrain, and the United Arab Emirates (including Dubai).
+Apart from the oil industry and domestic banking, there are no income or capital taxes in Dubai and no withholding tax.
+Dubai has a number of double tax treaties with high-tax countries and is often used in international tax avoidance schemes by major corporations.
+Dubai belongs to the unified customs area of the Gulf Co-operation Council (GCC) which covers Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates (including Dubai).

 The Government Is Keen To Promote E-Commerce

-Within a short span of time, a dynamic international community of ICT companies established itself in Dubai Internet City.
+Within a short span of time, a thriving international community of ICT companies established itself in Dubai Internet City.
 The global ICT giants are all represented: Microsoft, Oracle, HP, IBM, Compaq, Dell, Siemens, Canon, Logica, Sony Ericsson and Cisco, to name just a few.
-These companies represent a community of over 12,000 knowledge workers.
+These companies represent a community of over 12,000 ICT workers.